Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 Practicing mindfulness helps you be a better manager

 Mindfulness helps develop many skills and qualities that are critical to being a great manager.
-However, it takes practice to develop this kind of self-awareness and clarity of mind.
+However, it takes practice for you to develop this kind of self-awareness and clarity of mind.

-Use the simple practices we covered today to start implementing a regular mindfulness practice or even to just start being a little more self-aware throughout your day.
+Use the simple practices we covered today to start implementing a regular mindfulness practice of your own.
+Even a few minutes of practice will help you be more self-aware each day at work.

 - For managing your stress: 8 Ways to Address Your Workplace Stress You Can Start Today

-- On the importance of a positive outlook: How to use a Positive Outlook to Make Yourself a Better Leader
+- On improving your outlook: How to use a Positive Outlook to Make Yourself a Better Leader

-- Remembering to pause: Why Managers Should Take a Break
+- Remembering to pause regularly: Why Managers Should Take a Break

 - To build your emotional intelligence: How to Improve Your Emotional Intelligence to Become a Better Leader

-- Become more positive: The Ultimate Workplace Praise Guide: How to be More Positive at Work and Give More Praise to Your Team
+- Embracing praise & positivity for you and your team: The Ultimate Workplace Praise Guide: How to be More Positive at Work and Give More Praise to Your Team

 Our bite size, highly actionable programs are perfect for even the busiest of managers.
 Become a better leader like Jonathan Silva did by learning more and signing up here.